BenjWilley/Old-Website/README.md

-****I am certiport AUTOCAD certified, my resume does not reflect this and will be updated, thanks

 Welcome, I'm Benjamin Willey, a junior Computer Engineering student at Texas A&M.

 This website is mainly for fun, but also, it's for learning and experimenting.